Brett Lunger

-Robert Brett Lunger (born November 14, 1945 in Wilmington, Delaware) is an American racecar driver.
+Robert Brett Lunger (born November 14, 1945) is an American racecar driver.

 Lunger was educated at the Holderness School, and Princeton University.
 He dropped out of Princeton after three years to enlist for service in Vietnam.
 He was a political science major.
 At the time he was preparing a thesis on U.S. policy on Southeast Asia.
 The Gulf of Tonkin Incident refuted much of what Lunger contended in his writing.
 A former US Marine lieutenant who served in the Vietnam war, his racing career was mostly spent in privateer cars, paid for by his family wealth, as Lunger's mother, Jane du Pont Lunger, was an heiress to the Du Pont family fortune and a prominent racehorse breeder.